Crowe Hall, Bath, England

 Conservation Area Reference Bath

-English Heritage Listed Building Grade II Reference Crowe Hall and orangery
+The National Heritage List for England: Listed Building Grade II Reference Crowe Hall and orangery

-English Heritage Register of Parks and Gardens of Special Historic Interest in England Grade II Reference GD1533
+The National Heritage List for England: Register of Parks and Gardens Grade II Reference GD1533

 Mansion house Created 1760 to 1800

 Crowe Hall is a classical Bath stone mansion.
 It was built around 1760, re-built around 1800 and since then continuously re-modelled.
 After a serious fire in 1926, the west front was completely re-built.
 The entrance front has a giant portico.
 The orangery at the western end was built in the 1880s.